wasmCloud/wasmcloud.com/docs/fundamentals/wadm/model.md

 ```

 :::info
 When launching an actor from a local file, ensure that the environment variable `WASMCLOUD_ALLOW_FILE_LOAD=true` is set when you launch wasmCloud.
 This is the default for hosts ran with `wash up`.
-Additionally, relative paths are supported but must be relative to where you launch the wasmCloud host, not from where the manifest is defined.
-For this reason it's recommended to use absolute paths.
+At this time, only absolute paths are supported, since clients cannot reliably assume which directory the target host was started from.
 :::

 To define a capability provider, we include a `capability` component, as follows: